AlphaTechnolog/cutefetch/README.md

 - sudo
 - uname (you should have it already installed)
 - your hostname at /etc/hostname (you may already have that file there)
+- A nerd font (to correctly render the glyphs at the color palette)

 ## Installation